Research Paper By Dries Lombaard

 It also revealed both similarities and differences between team members in their collective energy and needs from their talent theme sequences.

 See the Example images below: (names withheld)

-When this matrix is shown to the team, I follow a Coaching approach rather than a Consulting approach in terms of asking questions in order for them to identify patterns that is relevant within the results.
-Keep in mind that they went through an Awareness Session regarding the CliftonStrengths results individually and received material on detail explanation of the themes and their meaning and impact – especially with regards to the energy and need of each talent theme.
+When this matrix is shown to the team, I follow a Coaching approach rather than a Consulting approach in terms of asking questions for them to identify patterns that are relevant within the results.
+Keep in mind that they went through an Awareness Session regarding the CliftonStrengths results individually and received material on a detailed explanation of the themes and their meaning and impact – especially with regards to the energy and need of each talent theme.

 The important skill to apply as a coach within team coaching, and when using assessment results like this, is to be very aware and focused not to start consulting or become directive.
-I believe it is a very easy trap to step into as a team coach – and it immediately shifts the impact from team coaching towards training or consulting if one is not careful.
-The same coaching competencies that is applied in individual sessions is just as relevant in a team session from a Strengths-based perspective – actually even more so.
+I believe it is a very easy trap to step into as a team coach – and it immediately shifts the impact of team coaching towards training or consulting if one is not careful.
+The same coaching competencies that are applied in individual sessions are just as relevant in a team session from a Strengths-based perspective – actually even more so.